azdavis/millet/readme.md

     server, and puts the language server binary near the built client.
   - `bin/run-test` runs tests in `tests`.
 See below.
 - `crates` is the primary location of code implementing Standard ML.
-  - `crates/cli` contains a CLI interface which runs the lexer, parser, and typechecker from `crates/core` on a sequence of files.
+  - `crates/cli` contains a command-line interface which runs the lexer, parser, and typechecker from `crates/core` on a sequence of files.
   - `crates/core` contains the Standard ML lexer, parser, and typechecker.
   - `crates/ls` contains a language server which runs the lexer, parser, and typechecker from `crates/core` on files sent to it by the language client.
-- `extensions` contains language client extensions for editors to communicate with the language server.
+- `extensions` contains language client extensions for text editors to communicate with the language server.
 - `tests` contains tests.
 See below.

 ## Testing